steven-thomas93/Steven-Thomas/README.md

 - 👋 Hi, I’m @steven-thomas93
 - 👀 I’m interested in ...
 Video Games, learning to code
 - 🌱 I’m currently learning ...
-HTML, CSS, Ruby/JS
+HTML, CSS, Ruby and/or JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... steven_thomas93@proton.me